 This mountain diagram details the world’s great mountains in relative proximity to one another and divided by continent.

 Each mountain is numbered and links to a reference list below the chart proper, naming each mountain and its elevation.
 The key also notes important cities, mines, volcanoes and geographical locations, including the Great Pyramid.

-Another comparative mountain diagram also showing the worlds greatest rivers as of 1823.
-This comparative chart is supposedly the first example to depict both mountains and rivers on the same diagram.
+Another comparative mountain diagram shows the world’s greatest rivers as of 1823.
+This comparative chart is supposedly the first example to depict mountains and rivers on the same diagram.